-If you are interested in keeping chickens on your farm or in your backyard, you will need to know how caring for and raise pullets.
-Proper lighting, feeding, and nest boxes will help them mature into healthy laying hens.
+If you are interested in keeping chickens on your farm or in your backyard, you need to know about the proper lighting, feeding, and nest boxes that will help them mature into healthy laying hens.

 The Basics on Pullets

 When buying chicks you can purchase straight run chicks that aren't sexed, or you can buy sexed chicks.
-For egg production, choose sexed pullet chicks.
+For egg production, choose chicks that have already been identified as pullets.
 You don't need males unless you want fertile eggs to hatch; they consume feed and take up space that you could more profitably use for hens.